Mar 19, 2021, 2:34 PM

-At Eid al-Adha, many Muslims make a special effort to pray and listen to a sermon at a mosque.
+At Eid al-Adha, many Muslims make a special effort to pray and listen to a sermon at a mosque or praying grounds.
 They also wear new clothes, visit family members and friends and may symbolically sacrifice an animal in an act known as qurbani.
-This represents the animal that Ibrahim sacrificed in the place of his son.
+This represents the animal that Ibrahim (AS) sacrificed in the place of his son.

 What does Eid al-Adha commemorate?